minhpham2015/wp-child-theme-template/README.md

    # Or in Windows PowerShell
    $env:DEV_MODE="true"

-   # Or edit config.php and set DEV_MODE to true
+   # Or edit inc/init-load.php and set DEV_MODE to true
    define( 'DEV_MODE', true );
    ```